-Most system cases have a base with mounting holes you thread standoffs onto to allow the motherboard to be secured to the chassis and help to prevent short circuits.
-If there are studs that do not align with a mounting hole on the motherboard, it is recommended that you remove that standoff to prevent the possibility of a short circuit.
+Most system cases have a base with mounting holes that you thread standoffs into allowing the motherboard to be secured to the chassis and help to prevent short to ground issues, and also set the board to the proper height.
+If there are standoffs that do not align with a mounting hole on the motherboard, it is recommended that you remove that standoff to prevent the possibility of a ground fault which will at very least cause the board to malfunction and may result in not powering on or a catastrophic failure.

-- □ Carefully place the motherboard onto the standoffs located inside the chassis. - □ Align the mounting holes with the standoffs. - □ Align the connectors to the I/O shield and/or I/O cover. - Ensure that the fan assembly is aligned with the chassis vents according to the fan assembly instruction. - Secure the motherboard with nine (9), or ten (10) screws depending on the specific board in the series, less fasteners are needed on mATX and mITX boards, please see pic on following page for locations of all standoff locations for this board series.
+- Carefully place the motherboard onto the standoffs located inside the chassis. - □ Align the mounting holes with the standoffs. - Align the connectors to the I/O shield and I/O cover (neither are required for proper function of the board). - Ensure that the fan assembly is aligned with the chassis vents according to the fan assembly instruction. - Secure the motherboard with nine (9), or ten (10) screws depending on the specific board in the series, less fasteners are needed on mATX and mITX boards, please see pic on following page for locations of all standoff locations for this series of boards.
 Ensure that each screw is lined up with and screwing into the corresponding standoff under the board.
 Double check alignment to make sure nothing gets cross-threaded. - □ See the picture below for a zoomed in view of a hole to use a standoff in as well as the locations of standoff holes for all boards in the Z170 series.